How To Transform Your "Grandma Brand" Into A Modern Powerhouse—Without Spending €100k On Rebranding

 Instead of asking customers to guess whether Florena fits their needs, the brand offers a diagnostic entry point.
 A simple selfie initiates a personalized assessment:

-AI identifies skin type, hydration levels, and specific concerns.
+AI identifies skin type, hydration levels, and specific concerns (see also: AI skin analysis parameters).

 Recommendations connect individual needs to Florena’s clinically proven efficacy, such as moisture retention improvements driven by Sea Buckthorn.